 Spring.
 3 credits.
 Prerequisites: NS 115, Psych 101.
-Limited to juniors and seniors.
 S-U grades optional.
 Offered alternate years.
+D. Levitsky.
 T R 1:30-3:00.
-Not offered 2000-2001.
-D. Levitsky.

 This course is a multidisciplinary discussion of the causes, effects, and treatments of human obesity.
 Topics include the biopsychology of eating behavior, genetics of obesity, role of activity and energy metabolism, psychosocial determinants of obesity, anorexia nervosa, therapy and its effectiveness, and social discrimination.